talkitbr/interoperable-web-development/mobile-first-design/README.md

-﻿Mobile First Responsive Web Design
+Mobile First Responsive Web Design
 ========================================
 An important part of the solution to Responsive Web Design performance is Mobile First Responsive Web design.
 Typically, responsive Websites are the same size on mobile as on the desktop.
 This means most responsive sites are not being built for mobile first.
 Instead a lot of responsive designs take desktop sites and simply hide elements.